marcin-filipiak/gtk_ImageSegregator/README.md

 - **Supported Formats**: `.jpg`, `.jpeg`, `.png`, `.bmp`
 - **Scaling**: Images are resized to a maximum height of 600 pixels for display.
 - **Keyboard Shortcuts**: Case-sensitive, so ensure Caps Lock is in the desired state.
+- **Error Handling**: Errors like missing files or failed moves will show a dialog box.

 ## Links